 The Freerider Pro 30 brings together amazing features from Deuter, such as bullet-proof durability, and functionality, and innovation.
 There are many options for carrying your backcountry setup whether it’s AT skis, snowboard, splitboard, snow shoes, crampons, you name it.
 Skis & splitboards can be mounted diagonal carry, vertical carry, or A-frame.
 Snowboards can be mounted vertical carry with face straps and anchors made of Hypalon.
 The top access provides the Freerider Pro 30 with 1850 cubic inches (30 liters) of storage capacity.
 The full back panel opens with heavy duty zipper and allows access to the main compartment when lashed on gear prevents access from the front.

 The real advantage to this pack is the comfort!
 The VariFlex pivoting hip belt will follow your natural movements.
 The Freerider Pro 30 utilizes Deuter’s Alpine Back System which is comprised of vertical padded foam strips and a Delrin support rod.
 This system offers stability and comfort while providing a chimney at the spinal column for ventilation.
 The shoulder straps are perfectly contoured and articulated to enhance comfort and precision fit.
 The hip fins are anatomically formed and fit snug.
-The pack is also equipped with load-lifter straps and a sternum strap which work in tandem with the shoulder and lumbar padding to distribute weight.
+The pack is also equipped with load-lifter straps and a sternum strap which work in tandem with the shoulder and lumbar padding to distribute The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight.
 The Freerider Pro 30 is arguably over-built with comfort – which allows you to load the weight of gear and AT setups.

 The storage compartments are numerous.
 The avalanche gear compartment contains a sheath for rapid probe or shovel handle access, and there is a pocket for the shovel head.
 There are also three other mesh pockets in this compartment for safety gear.
 The avalanche gear compartment is waterproof fabric from the other compartments.